cisagov/ScubaGoggles/baselines/commoncontrols.md

 A custom policy SHALL be configured for Google Drive to protect PII and sensitive information, as defined by the agency.
 At a minimum, credit card numbers, U.S. Individual Taxpayer Identification Numbers (ITIN), and U.S. Social Security numbers (SSN) SHALL be blocked.

-- _Rationale:_ Data Loss Prevention (DLP) rules help identify and limit the sharing of sensitive content, protecting agency information.
-Blocking and/or having warnings on these DLP-scanned files from being shared with users can reduce the risk of unintentional introduction of sensitive content.
+- _Rationale:_ Users may inadvertently share sensitive information with others who should not have access to it.
+DLP policies provide a way for agencies to detect and prevent unauthorized disclosures.
-- _Last modified:_ June 20, 2024
+- _Last modified:_ October 25, 2024

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)